ionic-team/ionic-framework/core/src/components/card/readme.md

 string

-The color to use for the background.
+The color to use from your application's color palette.
 Default options are: `"primary"`, `"secondary"`, `"tertiary"`, `"success"`, `"warning"`, `"danger"`, `"light"`, `"medium"`, and `"dark"`.
+For more information on colors, see [theming](/docs/theming/basics).

 #### mode